ciaranmcnulty/phpspec-talk/presentation.md

 ---

 ## A requirement:
-# We need something that says hello to people
+# We need a component that greets people by name

 ---